tisztamo/ChainForth.jl/README.md

 ## What isa programmable API?

-A Programmable API is a communication interface that allows efficient communication across incompatible programming environments by providing a common language that the parties use to script each other.
+A Programmable API is an interface that allows efficient communication across incompatible programming environments by providing a common language that the parties use to script each other.

 Imagine a simple (frontend\_client, backend\_server) pair with the twist that instead of issuing REST requests, the client sends small scripts to the server for execution.